scloud by Florian Salzmann

 • Device is enrolled in MEM / Intune with Company Portal

-Defender for Business - Intune integration
+Defender for Business - Intune Integration

 Defender for Business Intune integration